macbookandrew/woo-generate-new-password-reset-link/README.md

 ## Installation ##

 1. Install the plugin.
-1. If you&rqsuo;ve customized the customer-new-account.php template file in your theme, copy the template from this plugin over to your theme folder and make the edits necessary.
+1. If you&rsquo;ve customized the customer-new-account.php template file in your theme, copy the template from this plugin over to your theme folder and make the edits necessary.

 ## Screenshots ##